Catwoman (comic book): Volume 3 (2002–2010)

-Cooke's Catwoman redesign featured a black, practical catsuit with a cowl with tiny cat ears and goggles resembling the eyes of a cat.
+Cooke's Catwoman redesign featured a black, practical catsuit with a cowl with tiny cat ears and aviation goggles resembling the eyes of a cat, and biker boots.
 Cooke also gave her a short haircut.
+This redesign has since been the longstanding foundation for her modern look.

 Brubaker's Catwoman debuted in January 2002.
 It differed from the previous series, being a "character-driven crime noir comic" with interconnected story arcs, a permanent supporting cast, and a fixed setting, as well as Catwoman being an antihero, becoming the resident protector of the East End borough.
 Catwoman's supporting cast consisted of Holly Robinson (Catwoman's teenage friend from Batman: Year One that Brubaker reintroduced as Catwoman's street informant), Slam Bradley, and Leslie Thompkins (a volunteer doctor and ally of Batman who works in low-income neighborhoods), with Batman being a regular guest character.
+Maggie also returned in the series.
 After Cooke, other artists pencilled the series such as Brad Rader, Cameron Stewart, and Javier Pulido.
 Matt Hollingsworth colored the series.
 In 2002, the series won its creators the GLAAD Media Award for Outstanding Comic Book for its depiction of a lesbian couple, Holly and her girlfriend, Karon.
 In 2003, Brubaker and Hollingsworth were nominated for the Eisner Awards for Best Writer and Best Coloring, respectively, for their work on the series.
 Brubaker's Catwoman ended in January 2005 on its 37th issue.
 Brubaker planned for Catwoman to die pregnant with a child whose father is unknown as a culmination of a storyline of her taking over the East End, with Holly taking over the Catwoman role; however, DC disapproved of Catwoman's pregnancy being with an unknown father, and with Brubaker having set up the storyline throughout the series and not wanting to "just go back to the drawing board", Brubaker decided to quit writing the series.

+"Then a couple years later, I'm over at Marvel, and DC does "One Year Later" and what is happening in Catwoman?
+Well, Holly's the new Catwoman and Selina's got a baby, and no one knows who the dad is.
+[Laughs] It turns out that Slam's son -- Slam Jr? -- is the father.
+I didn't even know Slam had a son, so... that was weird.
+I would not have had her sleep with both a father and his son, personally.
+[Laughs]".